True Detective: Season 3

 The third season received positive reviews, in comparison to the mixed reception of the second season.

 On Rotten Tomatoes, the season has a rating of 84%, based on 110 reviews.
 The site's critical consensus reads, "Driven by Mahershala Ali's mesmerizing performance, True Detectives third season finds fresh perspective by exploring the fallibility of memory."
 On Metacritic, the season has a score of 72 out of 100, based on 35 critics.

 Season 4

-The fourth season has received widespread critical acclaim, the most acclaimed since the first season.
+The fourth season received widespread critical acclaim, the most acclaimed since the first season.

 On Rotten Tomatoes, the season has an approval rating of 93% based on 210 reviews.
 The website's critics consensus reads, "Frighteningly atmospheric and anchored by Jodie Foster and Kali Reis' superb performances, Night Country is a fresh and frosty variation on True Detectives existential themes."
 On Metacritic, the season has a weighted average score of 81 out of 100, based on 48 critics.